ramesh-komli/play2-authenticitytoken/README.md

 ### 2. Add the Token to FORM elements

-Adding the authenticity token is trivial: For every form, add `@authenticityToken.render()` inside the form elements.
+Adding the authenticity token is trivial: For every form, add `@authenticityToken()` inside the form elements.

 ```
 @import _root_.views.html.authtoken.authenticityToken